elvece/learn-angular/Unit-1/06-intro-to-controllers.md

 ## Questions

 * What is `$scope`?
+  * **Connects controllers and views together.
+You can think of the scope and its properties as the data which is used to render the view.
+The scope is the single source-of-truth for all things view related.
+From documentation: Scope is an object that refers to the application model.
+It is an execution context for expressions.**
 * What are Angular modules?
 What's the syntax for defining a module?
+  * **Defines the applicaion and acts as the container for all parts of application, such as controllers (controllers always belong to one module).
+They can organize application logic and make them work together using dependency injection ie ` var myModule = angular.module('moduleName',['dependency1','dependency2']);`**
 * Why do we pass in `$scope` as an argument to controller functions?
+  * **So that the controller logic is bound to the view???**
 * In Express, what are Angular controllers most analogous to?
+  * **get route???**

 ## Resources: